-Operating profit at the segmental level is defined as "Income before interest and income taxes" on the Company's Condensed Consolidated Statements of Income, adjusted for restructuring charges, which are not allocated to the reportable segments.
+Operating profit at the segmental level is defined as the segments' portion of "Income before income taxes" on the Company's Condensed Consolidated Statements of Income, adjusted for restructuring charges and net interest expense.
+Because segmental results are computed based on the manner in which the Company's management reviews financial results, restructuring and net interest charges are not considered in the calculation of operating profit.
 General corporate expenses, with the exception of restructuring charges, interest and income taxes, have been allocated as operating costs to each of the Company's reportable segments and All Other Sonoco.
 See Note 10 to the Company's Condensed Consolidated Financial Statements for more information on reportable segments.